RoamGuru Roam Guru

 Services: Sunday Mass at 10:30 AM and 6:00 PM

-The Façade: The west front features three levels of carved portals depicting biblical scenes with remarkable detail.
-The central portal shows the Last Judgment, with Christ enthroned above the doorway and the blessed and damned arrayed below.
-Bring binoculars to appreciate the stonework 20 meters up—the sculptors' skill in rendering fabric, emotion, and movement is extraordinary.
+The Façade: The west front features three levels of carved portals.
+The central portal shows the Last Judgment, with Christ enthroned above and the blessed and damned arranged below.
+Bring binoculars—the sculptors worked 20 meters up, and the detail in fabric folds and facial expressions rewards close inspection.

-The Jacquemart Clock: Installed in 1382, this automated clock features four figures that strike the hours.
-Jacquemart and Jacqueline (the couple on the left) ring the large bell, while their "children" (on the right) strike the smaller quarter-hour bells.
-The mechanism has been rebuilt several times over six centuries but continues its duty as Dijon's timekeeper.
+The Jacquemart Clock: Four figures strike the hours.
+Jacquemart and Jacqueline ring the large bell; their "children" strike the smaller quarter-hour bells.
+The mechanism has been rebuilt multiple times over six centuries.
+At noon, tourists gather to watch.
+Locals barely glance up.

-The Crypt: Beneath the church lies a hidden Romanesque crypt dating to 1002 AD, predating the Gothic church above.
-The circular rotunda with its radiating chapels creates an almost Byzantine atmosphere.
-Look for the carved capitals depicting biblical scenes and mythical beasts—some of the finest Romanesque sculpture in France.
+The Crypt: Beneath the Gothic church lies a Romanesque crypt from 1002 AD—a circular rotunda with radiating chapels that creates an almost Byzantine atmosphere.
+The carved capitals depict biblical scenes among the finest Romanesque sculpture in France.
+The crypt predates the church above by two centuries, and the contrast between heavy Romanesque stonework and soaring Gothic nave tells the story of architectural evolution in a single visit.

 Address: Place Saint-Bénigne, 21000 Dijon